 The most common form of sarcoma in the bone is osteosarcoma and in soft tissues are Kaposi sarcoma, liposarcoma, malignant fibrous histiocytoma, leiomyosarcoma, and dermatofibrosarcoma protuberans.

-Leukaemia is completely different from other cancer.
+Leukemia is completely different from other cancer.
 It is caused by the uncontrolled production of white blood cells (Lymphoid cells and myeloid cells).
-These abnormal white blood cells damage the tissues of bone marrow and crowd the normal blood cells.
+These abnormal white blood cells damage the tissues of the bone marrow and crowd the normal blood cells.
 These abnormal white blood cells continue to divide and damage the complete normal blood cells.
 As a result, the Leukemia patient fails to provide adequate red blood cells to supply oxygen, adequate normal white blood cells to fight infection and adequate platelets for blood coagulation.

 A lymphoma is a form of cancer that affects the lymphocytes in the lymph nodes, which are a part of the immune system.
 There are two kinds of lymphoma-